StraitX/Core/docs/CodeStyle.md

 # StraitX Engine codestyle

-- files and folders names are all lowercase with underscores
+- files and folders names are snake_case (all lowercase with underscores)
 ```
 core/database_storage.cpp
 ```
-- typenames names are Mixed case
+- typenames names are MixedCase
 ```c++
 class MyExitingClass{...};
 struct Data{...};
 typedef int Flags;
 ```
-- functions are Mixed case
+- functions are MixedCase
 ```c++
 PerformTask();
 ```
-- regular variables are cameCase
+- local variables are snake_case
 ```c++
 int players_count;
 GameObject main_boss;
 ```
-- member variables have prefix m_
+- member variables have prefix m_ and are MixedCase
 ```c++
 class Entity{
     AnotherClass m_Variable
     ...
 };
 ```
-- struct members are all mixed case
+- struct members are all MixedCase
 ```c++
 struct Props{
     unsigned Width;
     unsigned Height;
 };
 ```
-- static variables are named with prefix s.
+- static variables are named with prefix s_ and are MixedCase.
 In case of being member variable, they don't have m prefix

 ```c++
 class GameObject{